ZadokJoshua/maui-app-beatus/README.md

 # Beatus
-This plant leaf disease detection application built with .NET MAUI, C#, and third-party tools such as Custom Vision AI and OpenAI GPT-3.
+Beatus is a plant leaf disease detection application built with .NET MAUI, C#, and third-party tools such as Custom Vision AI and OpenAI GPT-3.
 When the custom vision AI model makes a correct prediction, the application passes the Tagname obtained to the OpenAI GPT-3 API.
 OpenAI GPT-3 generates recommended tips for the current condition of the plant, providing valuable insights into how best to manage the disease and ensure the plant's health.
 Predictions can also be saved to an SQLite database for off-line access.

 <p align="center">
 <kbd style="margin: 4px; background: #282828;">